MatthewZMD/.emacs.d/README.md

 ### YASnippet

-[YASnippet](https://github.com/joaotavora/yasnippet), a programming template system for Emacs.
-It loads [YASnippet Snippets](https://github.com/AndreaCrotti/yasnippet-snippets), a collection of yasnippet snippets for many languages.
+[YASnippet](https://github.com/joaotavora/yasnippet) is a versatile programming template system for Emacs.
+It can load [YASnippet Snippets](https://github.com/AndreaCrotti/yasnippet-snippets), which is a rich collection of snippets for a variety of languages.

 ```emacs-lisp
 (use-package yasnippet